dievus/AWeSomeUserFinder/README.md

 `python3 AWeSomeUserFinder.py -s -a <account_id> -r <username_list>`

+The default time between spray attempts is set to two seconds to counter AWS from actively defending against the attack.
+Anything faster than two seconds will eventually result in error messaging.

 ## Disclaimer

 Always ensure that you have proper permissions to utilize any offensive attack tool, including this one.
 Refer to the terms and services of AWS for details on conducting penetration tests against endpoints and services hosted by AWS.